A time- and space-optimal algorithm for the many-visits TSP

 The balanced separator splits $T$ into a tree with vertex set $V_1$ and a forest with vertex set~$V_2$.
 There are two cases to consider, depending on whether the root $r=x_1$ of $T$ falls in $V_1$ or $V_2$.
 In the first case, $V_1$ induces a directed subtree of $T$ rooted at $r$, in the second case, $V_1$ induces a directed subtree of $T$ rooted at $v$.

-Observe that the out-degrees and in-degrees of vertices in $V_1$ are feasible for a directed tree, except for vertex $v$ which has additional degrees due to the edges crossing the partition (we refer to these out-degrees and in-degrees as the \emph{excess} of $v$).
-The excess of $v$ can be computed from Lemma~\ref{lem:deg_seq_dir}.
-This excess determines the number and orientation of edges across the cut (even if the endpoints, other than $v$, of the edges are unknown).
+Observe that the out-degrees and in-degrees of vertices in $V_1$ are feasible for a directed tree, except for vertex $v$ which has additional degrees due to the edges crossing the partition.
+We refer to these out-degrees and in-degrees as the \emph{excess} of $v$.
+The excess of $v$ can be computed using Lemma~\ref{lem:deg_seq_dir}.
+This excess determines the number and orientation of edges across the cut, even if the endpoints, other than $v$, of the edges are unknown.

-By the same argument as in Lemma~\ref{lem2}, the subtree of $T$ induced by $V_1$ is optimal for its corresponding degree sequence (after subtracting the excess of $v$), therefore we can find it by a recursive call to the procedure.
+By the same argument as in Lemma~\ref{lem2}, the subtree of $T$ induced by $V_1$ is optimal for its corresponding degree sequence after subtracting the excess of $v$, therefore we can find it by a recursive call to the procedure.